All posts

 Foreign tax credit without a treaty

-Brazil allows a unilateral foreign tax credit under Lei 4.506/64, Article 6, and the Regulamento do Imposto sobre a Renda (RIR/2018), Article 1001.
-The credit permits Brazilian residents to offset taxes paid to foreign governments against their Brazilian IRPF liability on the same income.
-The credit is limited to the lesser of: (a) the tax actually paid to the foreign government, or (b) the Brazilian tax that would apply to the same income.
-This mechanism exists regardless of whether a tax treaty is in place — it is a domestic provision, not a treaty-based one.
+Here's the one piece of good news: Brazil allows a unilateral foreign tax credit under Lei 4.506/64, Article 6, and RIR/2018, Article 1001.
+You can offset US taxes paid against your Brazilian IRPF liability on the same income.
+The credit is capped at the lesser of: (a) tax actually paid to the US, or (b) Brazilian tax on the same income.
+This works whether or not a treaty exists because it's a domestic provision.

 How the credit works

-4. The founder claims a foreign tax credit on the IRPF return for the US tax paid
+4. You claim a foreign tax credit on the IRPF return for US tax paid

-5. The credit is limited to the Brazilian tax on the same income — so the maximum credit is R$125,000 (the Brazilian tax)
+5. Credit is limited to Brazilian tax on the same income — max credit R$125,000

 Calculation mechanics